kgTheDev/vendingMachine/README.md

-# 21 Savage Message Board
+# Full-Stack Vending Machine Application

-This is my first application using user authorization - super neat!
-Users have the option to login or sign-up.
-Eventually they are brought to a profile page where they has personalized information about their account and the option to participate in the ongoing chat feed.
-Each message they submit will be accompanied by their username.
+This is a full-stack website that allow users to select a soda from our vending machine.

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Node.js, Express, MongoDB, Passport
+**Tech used:** HTML, CSS, JavaScript, Node-JS, MongoDB, Express and Passport

-## Lessons Learned:
+# Optimization

-With this project we had multiple .ejs files to navigate through so we really got the chance to pull from the database in more complex ways.
+I would like to add a lot more animation and color for it to be for visual.

 ## Installation